 The use of social media has been blowing up in recent years, no longer used only for connecting with friends and family in your personal lives.
 Social media is being increasingly used in education and business, and it is becoming an almost integral part of our current culture.

 One thing to keep in mind is that the technology we use today contributes to our digital footprint, meaning that the things we email, text, tweet and post all become part of our electronic persona.
-When you land that job interview, you should expect that your potential employers look up your online presence before you step foot through their door.
+When you land that job interview, you should expect that your potential employers will Google you and look up your online presence before you step foot through their door.

 Tips for developing your online presence